 Or you could enjoy the culture that the city has to offer.
 Take a walk around Manchester and you‘ll see how chilled out the city is.

 You could become all artsy at the Whitworth Gallery or similarly Manchester Museum, taking in the latest exhibitions for the month.
-There are plenty of parades held in the city centre during the year (in non-covid times), ranging from Chinese New Year to Manchester Day and also the biggest event for the LGBTQ+ community, Manchester Pride.
+There are plenty of parades held in the city centre during the year, ranging from Chinese New Year to Manchester Day and also the biggest event for the LGBTQ+ community, Manchester Pride.

-Manchester ranks 93rd in the world for affordability this year, making it cheaper than some other European cities.
+Manchester has a middling rank for affordability this year, and is cheaper than some other European cities.

 According to Numbeo, a one-bedroom apartment in Manchester’s city centre costs around US$1,172, meaning rent in Manchester is 53.61 percent lower than in London on average.
 A single person's estimated monthly costs are US$947 without rent.